The Defect Detectives

 Dr. Jo’s work has already revealed one possible glitch.
 Leptin, it turns out, not only turns on POMC neurons and their anti-appetite message; it also fine-tunes POMC activity by either (1) causing other neurons to release GABA (the central nervous system’s main inhibitory transmitter) onto POMC neurons or (2) preventing those neurons from releasing GABA.
 Whether leptin inhibits or activates GABA’s release onto POMC neurons depends, in turn, on signals from nutrients.

-, Dr. Jo and colleagues showed that glucose levels in the blood influence leptin’s action in releasing GABA.
+In a study in 2015 in Nature Communications, Dr. Jo and colleagues showed that glucose levels in the blood influence leptin’s action in releasing GABA.
 When glucose levels are high (as might occur following a meal), leptin inhibits GABA release from neurons (meaning that the POMC neurons’ “stop eating” message is unimpeded).
 Conversely, at low blood-glucose levels, leptin stimulates GABA release—in effect curbing POMC neuron activity and encouraging eating when blood sugar is low.
 But more interesting was what happened in mice that had been fed a high-fat diet for three weeks.

 “We assumed that elevated body weight in these mice would make leptin inhibit GABA release onto POMC neurons, allowing their ‘stop eating’ message to be broadcast,” says Dr. Jo.
 “But we made the unexpected finding that the high-fat diet actually prompted leptin to enhance GABA release, which paradoxically may reduce leptin’s appetite-suppressing effects in obese animals.
 This finding may explain the energy-balance breakdown that occurs when people become overweight.”